linliu-stats/linliu-stats.github.io/_pages/about.md

   - /about.html
 ---

-I am a postdoc fellow in the Department of Epidemiology at Harvard University.
-I graduated from Harvard University.
-My advisor is James M. Robins.
+I graduated from Harvard University in 2018.
+My advisors are Professor Franziska Michor and Professor James M. Robins.
 My current research lies in nonparametric, semiparametric and high-dimensional statistics, robust statistical methods, causal inference, computational and mathematical biology.

+I will be joining the Institute of Natural Sciences (INS) at Shanghai Jiao Tong University in Fall 2020.